Also known as MG

 Quick facts

-Mycoplasma genitalium (MG) is a STI caused by bacteria which infects the cervix, urethra and anus.
+Mycoplasma genitalium (MG) is a STI caused by bacteria which infects the cervix, urethra and rectum.

 MG can be passed on by vaginal and anal sex without a condom with someone who has MG.